Albert Luthuli: Fourth ban

 Luthuli's political and physical activity declined significantly in the period leading up to his death.
 During the 33 months from October 1964 until his passing in July 1967, there are only a few archival records produced by Luthuli's hand, which consist of sermon notes and medical reminders scribbled on scraps of paper.
 These notes suggest that Luthuli had little contact with others during the last six months of his life and focused primarily on religious matters, including dates of service and scripture readings.
 Although it is not certain, it appears that Luthuli's mental state may have been declining, as his handwriting became increasingly difficult to decipher.
 There are no archival records from his last two years of life, casting doubt on his ability to function as the President-General of the ANC or pose a political threat to the government.
 Newspaper articles reported that Luthuli's ability to read and write had significantly declined, and he devoted most of his time listening to radio broadcasts.
 According to The Sunday Times, Luthuli underwent delicate surgery on his left eye at McCord Zulu Hospital, and as a result, he was granted a suspension of his banning orders.
 The eye had been causing him constant pain and had been 'virtually useless' ever since his stroke in 1955.
 The pain caused by the eye had been a long-standing issue, and doctors had even discussed with Luthuli the option of removing it.
 According to other newspaper articles, Luthuli was facing more health issues than just his eye problem.
 He stayed in the hospital for up to four weeks, and other health concerns, including high blood pressure, may have extended his stay.
-The fact that he drafted and signed his will immediately before his hospitalization raise doubts about the common belief that Luthuli was in good health leading up to his death.
+The fact that he drafted and signed his will immediately before his hospitalization raises doubts about the common belief that Luthuli was in good health leading up to his death.